 I’m a typical wanderer; destinations are great, but my heart is in the journey.
 I’m a mystic and a skeptic.
 I laugh easily and cry often.
 The theme song of my life could be Wonder by Natalie Merchant.

-I have spent decades in devotion to various contemplative arts and am an experienced retreat and workshop facilitator as well as a retired counsellor.
-When my health allows, I collaborate with various community collectives and non-profits, and host creative sessions with the abiding focus of lovingkindness.
+I have spent decades in devotion to various contemplative arts and am a reluctanly retired counsellor and somatic therapist with extensive experience facilitating retreats and workshops.
+When my health allows, I host creative sessions on my own or in collaboration with various community collectives and non-profits.
+My focus is always on curious lovingkindness.

 An HIV diagnosis in the spring of 1994 rocked my world and motivated me to strip down my life to the most meaningful elements.
 I dug deep into my core values and embraced a Third Order Rule of Life—in other words, a monastic way of life—which had me take vows of poverty, chastity, and obedience.
 For a time, I served in an Anglican community and was on my way to becoming an ordained priest.
 Ultimately, I renounced that path yet I continue to explore how to live monastically during the 21st century.
 It’s complex and endlessly fascinating.